 Students must complete the required course with a minimum grade of C. Students must provide their own uniforms, gait belts, and transportation to and from all clinical sites.
-All students in the program are required to attend the BNA orientation day, which will take place prior to the start of the actual ECC semester.
-In addition, students must attend the first class day of the semester and the last class day of the semester for the BNA course.
+All students in the program are required to attend the BNA orientation day, which will take place the week before the start of the semester.
+Students must attend the first class day of the semester and the last class day of the semester for the BNA course.
 Failure to do so will result in automatic withdrawal and/or failure from the program.

 Policies and Procedures

-Students applying to the Basic Nurse Assistant Training Program must provide a valid Social Security number in order to be screened for placement on the Illinois Health Care Worker Background Check Registry.
+Students registering for the Basic Nurse Assistant Training Program must provide a valid Social Security number in order to be screened for placement on the Illinois Health Care Worker Background Check Registry.
 Students must be listed on this registry in order to be eligible to complete required clinical training.
 Any student demonstrating a positive background check may be denied admission to any health professions program.
 A valid Social Security number is also needed to apply for the state CNA certification exam.

 Prior to the first day of class, students must have the following documentation on file with the CastleBranch requirement tracking system: negative drug test results, completed medical form, proof of immunizations/titer results, proof of health insurance coverage, and proof of American Heart Association Basic Life Support for Healthcare Providers CPR certification.
 Any student demonstrating a positive drug test will be dismissed from the Health Professions Division.